LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/39-MAL.md

 <sup>15</sup> And did not he make one?
 Yet had he the residue of the spirit.
 And wherefore one?
 That he might seek a godly seed.
 Therefore take heed to your spirit, and let none deal treacherously against the wife of his youth.
 <sup>16</sup> For the LORD, the God of Israel, saith that he hateth putting away: for [one] covereth violence with his garment, saith the LORD of hosts: therefore take heed to your spirit, that ye deal not treacherously.
 <sup>17</sup> Ye have wearied the LORD with your words.
 Yet ye say, Wherein have we wearied [him]?
 When ye say, Every one that doeth evil [is] good in the sight of the LORD, and he delighteth in them; or, Where [is] the God of judgment?

 ## Chapter 3

 <sup>1</sup> Behold, I will send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the LORD of hosts.
-<sup>2</sup> But who may abide the day of his coming? and who shall stand when he appeareth? for he [is] like a refiner’s fire, and like fullers ’ soap:
+<sup>2</sup> But who may abide the day of his coming? and who shall stand when he appeareth? for he [is] like a refiner’s fire, and like fullers’ soap:
 <sup>3</sup> And he shall sit [as] a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the LORD an offering in righteousness.
 <sup>4</sup> Then shall the offering of Judah and Jerusalem be pleasant unto the LORD, as in the days of old, and as in former years.
 <sup>5</sup> And I will come near to you to judgment; and I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers, and against those that oppress the hireling in [his] wages, the widow, and the fatherless, and that turn aside the stranger [from his right], and fear not me, saith the LORD of hosts.